 Would the introduction of such a status be helpful?
 Not necessarily.
-Platforms would immediately be relieved of some of employers' most costly obligations-whilst continuing to litigate over independent worker status.
+Platforms would immediately be relieved of some of employers' most costly obligations- whilst continuing to litigate over independent worker status.
 As an exasperated US district judge noted, the task of determining worker status is often akin to being 'handed a square peg and asked to choose between two round holes'.
 Adding a third round hole is unlikely to solve any classification problems.
 Indeed, several European jurisdictions, including Germany, Italy, Spain, and the UK, have long recognized intermediate worker categories without resolving any of the fundamental classificatory problems.
-If anything, more confusion is introduced-as became evident during recent UK litigation against Uber, with legal arguments focused on the third category recognized under English employment law.
+If anything, more confusion is introduced-as became evident during recognized under English employment law.